 For the dad who misses his favorite steakhouse

 Maybe he tried Peter Luger once and can’t stop talking about the porterhouse for two (that he swears he could have polished off on his own).
 Or maybe it’s at the top of his must-try list for whenever he can dine out again.
 Either way, this indulgent gift will allow him to savor that very famous steak in the comfort of his own home.
-Overnight shipping starts at $90.
+Overnight shipping to New York starts at $40.

 For the dad who misses his favorite steakhouse (for the wine)